XarwinM/ProDAS/README.rst

 #########

-The script `example.py` shows how to define a model with a default distribution (in-distribution) and several other distributions that differ in various ways (out-of-distribon, OoD).
+The script `example.py` shows how to define a model with a default distribution (in-distribution) and several other distributions that differ in various ways (out-of-distribution, OoD).

 .. image:: example_figures/in_distribution.jpg
             :width: 800px